taivokasper/opencopilot/README.md

 python copilot.py
 ```

 That's it!
-The copilot is now running as an API service, at `localhost:3000` by default!
+Your minimal copilot is now running as an API service, at `localhost:3000` by default 🎉

-🎉 You can chat with it by calling the API:
+You can chat with it by calling the API:

 ```bash
 curl -X 'POST' \